RichardScottOZ/mineral-exploration-machine-learning/README.md

 - https://www.researchgate.net/publication/4874824_Mine_Size_and_the_Structure_of_Costs

 ## Agent based Modelling
-- https://mpra.ub.uni-muenchen.de/62159/1/MPRA_paper_62159.pdf Mineral exploration as a game of chance https://econpapers.repec.org/paper/pramprapa/62159.htm
+- https://mpra.ub.uni-muenchen.de/62159/ -> Mineral exploration as a game of chance [Agent Based Modelling]